HoussemBL/RandomUserAPI_BigDataProcessing/README.md

 # RandomUserAPI_BigDataProcessing

-In this project, we recieve in real time from the following API https://randomuser.me/api/?inc=name,gender,nat,location&noinfo
+In this project, we recieve data in real time from the following API https://randomuser.me/api/?inc=name,gender,nat,location&noinfo

 We consume these data in real time using kafka.